MrFaraday/discord-fantasy-music-bot/README.md

 * `fp [url]` play video from YouTube immediately;
 * `n` skip curent track;
 * `s` stop playing;
-* `v [int]` change volume in range *0 - inf*, 5 - normal level;
+* `v [value]` change volume, 5 - default, after 50 may have distortion
-* `reset` to disconnect bot out of voice channel, I use it mainly to reset statement after kicking.
+* `reset` to disconnect bot out of voice channel, I use it mainly to reset state after kicking.

-To paly themes I've binded it to `1`,`2`, ... , `7` commands.
-It's easy to switch on numpad, Peace - first column, Combat - second and Tension - third., where:
+To paly themes immediately I've binded it to `1`,`2`, ... , `7` commands.
+It's easy to switch on numpad, Peace - first column, Combat - second and Tension - third, where:

 * `1` - peaceful music for exploering;
 * `4` - city theme;